morze00/QFS_kinematics/README.md

 # QFS_kinematics
-Event generator for (p,2p) and (p,pn) reactions Original code was written in FORTRAN by Leonid Chulkov l.chulkov@gsi.de
+Event generator for (p,2p) and (p,pn) reactions Original code was written in FORTRAN by Leonid Chulkov.
 Kinematics generator for QFS reactions in direct and inverse kinematics:

  A(p,2p)B, A(p,pn)B, A(n,np)B